mxagar/computer_vision_udacity/01_Intro_Computer_Vision/CVND_Introduction.md

 However, note that the Udacity Deep Learning Nanodegree shows a deeper context of Deep Learning.

+In the present lesson/section, first, some CNN layer notes and visualizations are dealed; then, the lesson focuses on applying CNNs to the [Fashion-MNIST dataset](https://github.com/zalandoresearch/fashion-mnist).

-Some interesting links to blog posts by Cezanne Camacho:
+Finally, some related links to blog posts by Cezanne Camacho:

 - [Introduction to neural networks](https://cezannec.github.io/Intro_Neural_Networks/)
 - [Convolutional neural networks](https://cezannec.github.io/Convolutional_Neural_Networks/)

 ### Convolutional Layers